ZeroniaServer/RocketRidersWiki/misc/sudden_death.md

 - A red tint is applied to the screen.
 - Players start with a fresh inventory.
 - All previous TNT entities are killed.
+- The Swap timer in **[Swap Mode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/swap)** is shortened to 20 seconds (known as a "Quick Swap").

 The outcome of **Sudden Death** determines the actual "winner," so to say, in tie scenarios.
-However, in the event of multiple successive ties, multiple **Sudden Death** periods may occur, with the effects of each stacking (i.e. item delay is continually halved until it reaches a minimum of 1 tick).
+However, in the event of multiple successive ties, multiple **Sudden Death** periods may occur, with the effects of each stacking (i.e. item delay is continually halved until it reaches a minimum delay of 2 ticks).

 Since **Sudden Death** determines the true outcome of the game, some **[achievements](https://zeroniaserver.github.io/RocketRidersWiki/achievements)** are only rewarded once the 4-second tie window has passed (although, the **Premature Celebration** achievement is rewarded for the team that initially won before a tie!).